supervisely-ecosystem/import-images/README.md

     └── 🖼️img_03.png
 ```

-As a result we will get project with 3 datasets with the names: `ds0`, `my_folder1`, `my_folder3`.
+As a result, we will get a project with 3 datasets with the names: `ds0`, `my_folder1`, and `my_folder3`.
 Dataset `my_folder1` will also contain images from `my_folder2` directory.

 **Drag & Drop**

-Think of a drag & drop area as the root directory for your datasets that is empty for now.
+Think of a drag-and-drop area as the root directory for your datasets that is empty for now.
 Drop multiple folders with images into the drag & drop area.
-Directories that you drop inside the drag and drop area are defined as datasets.
+Directories that you drop inside the drag-and-drop area are defined as datasets.
 If you drag & drop images without a folder, these images will be moved to the dataset with the name "`ds0`".

 ```
 ├── 🖼️img_01.jpeg